 Once you have established yourself with the agency, schedule a group meeting of about 10-20 applicants where you would explain the job description in detail.
 Collect all resumes.

-Second step of this process for hiring employees to clean offices.
+Second step of this process for hiring employees to clean commercial office buildings.

 Check the resume.
 Any large gaps in their employment history is a red flag, so inquire.
 Call their references, personal and business.
 Also, check their criminal background at this point.

 Have a Zoom call, Google Meet call, or a phone interview addressing any lingering questions you may have.
-This is when you go with your gut feeling.
+This is when you’d want to go with your gut feeling.
 Pay as much attention to what they’re not saying as much as what they are saying.

-Sometimes, there may not be anything on paper that you can point out, but, you have to come to a conclusion as to who you think will be the best fit.
+Sometimes, there may not be anything on their application that you can point out, but, you have to come to a conclusion as to who you think will be the best fit.
 Ultimately, consider your core beliefs and based upon their interviews, make a choice.

 Lastly, have 2 or 3 eligible people to come for an on-the-job interview.